Lisa Burg: Math

 Lisa has been teaching high school life and environmental science at WRVHS since 2015.
 After earning a BS in Biology, she spent a decade traveling, doing field science, and leading environmental education experiences before becoming a classroom teacher.
 Lisa holds an MS from the Field Naturalist Program at UVM and an MEd in Curriculum and Instruction.
 She loves natural history, hiking, fishing, gardening and having adventures with her husband and daughter.
 She is so appreciative of the opportunity to work with the WRVHS students and community and loves being a teacher.
 You can reach her at ldragon@wrvsu.org.

-Claire Epchook: Social Studies
+Claire Epchook: Global Citizenship

 Wildcats logo, green and yellow.